OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ~~~

-We get two shader objects that we must combine in a program object :
+We get two shader objects (represented by shaderVertexID and shaderFragmentID) that we must combine in a program object :

 ~~~ JavaScript